 Perhaps this feels like a lot to remember.
-The easiest way might be this: Purple Mode does Commute and Cancel, Red Mode is about a flicking and double-tapping, Green Mode currently does nothing, and Blue Mode does Everything Else.
+The easiest way

+might be this: Purple Mode does Commute and Cancel, Green Mode does Evaluate and Expand, Red Mode is about a flicking and double-tapping, and Blue Mode does Everything Else.
 Experience with actual users like yourself shows this quickly becomes second nature after only a little practice.